ppy/osu-wiki/news/2022-10-03-results-triangles.md

 Tackling the challenge of a <1MB storyboard led many teams to use minimalistic vector styles, but [Noffy](https://osu.ppy.sh/users/1541323) and [TheDuckMask](https://osu.ppy.sh/users/7405768) took the challenge in a completely different direction — they drew a story uniting all of osu!'s mascots (including the new mascot *DJ peppy*), all with original artwork drawn by the two artists.

 The map itself is on another level too!
-Quoting [Mismagius](https://osu.ppy.sh/users/19048) during the results stream, "you can *feel* DeviousPanda in this map", which can only be taken as a complement.
-The map is outstandingly designed and takes some experimental liberties throughout the whole mapset, lending to a fresh experience all around.
+Quoting [Mismagius](https://osu.ppy.sh/users/19048) during the results stream, "you can *feel* DeviousPanda in this map", which can only be taken as a compliment.
+The map is outstandingly well designed and takes some experimental liberties throughout the whole mapset, lending to a fresh experience all around.

 Everyone in this team has earned the **Overall runner-up** profile badge!